 Chris Slade describes the son et lumiere presentation at the abbey of Bon Repos called "Le Pays de Conomor" in Brittany, which takes place during the first two weeks of August.

-Shake hands and the toast
+Shake hands, kisses and the toast

-Well, I’m glad I read up on the etiquette….I’m sure that this is a general guide, but forums on the internet tend to generally agree with most of the ‘rules’.
+Well, I’m glad I read up on the French aperitif etiquette… I’m sure that this is a general guide, but forums on the internet tend to generally agree with most of the ‘rules’.
 Right… better get some invitations sorted!